amansahil/Smart-Annotate/DOCS/CONTRIBUTION.md

 ## Reporting Issues

-To report a bug use the github issue to create a report.
+To report a bug use the github issue tracker to create a report.
 Ensure that you have searched similar topics and that there are no duplicate topics pertaining to your case.
-Please don't use the issue tracker for support questions
+Please don't use the issue tracker for support questions.

 ### Writing a good bug report